TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

 ### How to avoid the creation of aggregation analytics?

+If you don't want or need aggregated analytics for the headers you record with `tag_headers`, it is possible to set Tyk to ignore them, by creating a list of tags to ignore.
-It is possible to configure a list of tags that are ignored when writing aggregated analytics to MongoDB.
+This is done while writing the recorded *aggregated analytics* to the data stores. configure a list of tags that are ignored when writing *aggregated analytics* to MongoDB.
 This can be configured for Tyk Pump and MDCB.

+#### Ignore list in Tyk pump
-- **Tyk Pump**: Add the tags to ignore, or their prefixes, to `ignore_tag_prefix_list` in `pump.conf`.
+In Tyk Pump config field (`tyk_sink.conf` or whatever name you chose to use), add the tags you want to ignore, or their prefixes to the `ignore_tag_prefix_list` field, (root level).

-- **MDCB**: Add tags to ignore, or their prefixes, to `ignore_tag_prefix_list` in `tyk_sink.conf` at root level.
-(Please note that this field is replacing `aggregates_ignore_tags` which is still working but will eventually be deprecated).
+#### Ignore list in Tyk MDCB
+In MDCB deployment, if you use the MDCB component to write the *aggregated analytics* to the data stores, you need to define the ignore list of headers or their prefixes, in MDCB config field (`tyk_sink.conf` or whatever name you chose to use), under `ignore_tag_prefix_list` field, (root level).

-  If you don't want to have aggregation for these tags you can add them or their prefixes to `ignore_tag_prefix_list` in `pump.conf` in case the pump is writing the aggregated analytics to MongoDB.
-Alternatively, in case MDCB is doing the writing to mongoDB, set the same field in `tyk_sink.conf` at root level (please note that this field is replacing `aggregates_ignore_tags` which is still working but will eventually be deprecated).
+Note: the field above is replacing `aggregates_ignore_tags` which is still working but will eventually be deprecated.

 {{< warning success >}}
 **Warning**